Theory of robust quantum many-body scars in long-range interacting systems: Predictions: eigenstate delocalization by semiclassical chaos

 We further analyze the behavior upon increasing the system size $L$.
 In Fig.~\ref{fig_kick_conv} we plot the collective spin depletion $\braket{\hat\delta_S} = L/2-\langle |\hat{\bold{S}}|\rangle$ averaged over the $L/4+1$ eigenstates with minimum $\braket{\hat\delta_S}$ (i.e., the candidate QMBS).
 As shown in the left panel, in the strongly chaotic regime $\braket{\hat\delta_S}$ increases rapidly with $L$, while the growth is strongly suppressed in the regular regime.
 In this case the scaling of $\braket{\hat\delta_S}$ with $L$ looks roughly compatible with the behavior predicted by the theory of eigenstate localization, Eq.~\eqref{eq_depletionestimate}, highlighted by the dashed lines in the right panel.
+We note that this kind of instability might also occur in resonantly driven non-KAM systems~\cite{varikuti2024probing}.

 As an important byproduct of our analysis, we have demonstrated that \emph{in periodically driven quantum many-body systems with slowly decaying interactions and non-chaotic mean-field dynamics, energy absorption from the drive and entropy growth (``heating'') is suppressed for arbitrarily long times}.
 Conversely, in presence of chaotic mean-field dynamics, heating is fast even for small $\alpha>0$.
 This demonstration underlies the findings of Ref.~\cite{LeroseKapitza}.
 Suppression of heating opens the door to hosting long-range ordered non-equilibrium phases of matter such as discrete time crystals~\cite{pizzi2021discrete,giachetti2022highorder} protected by QMBS stability, similarly to Refs.~\cite{maskara21dtc,bluvstein2021controlling}.
 See also Ref.~\cite{daniel2023bridging}.